clclab/clc-labs/lab-3-phylogenetic-trees-language/lab-3.md

 # Goals

+Last week we implemented some computer simulations of evolution in R.
-In today's computer lab we will extend last week's simulation of evolution a little bit, and think about the patterns of genetic variation the evolutionary process leaves in a population.
-We will then look at ways in which we can use the genetic variation in the last generation to reconstruct the evolutionary history of a population or a set of species.
+This week, we will extend this simulation, and think about the patterns of genetic variation the evolutionary process leaves in a population.
+We will look at ways in which we can use the genetic variation in the last generation to reconstruct the evolutionary history of a population or a set of species.
 We will use a simple clustering algorithm for such 'phylogenetic tree reconstruction' with the goal of understanding the possibilities and difficulties of approaches based on such algorithms or more complex variants.

 # Simulated evolution (continued)

 In the previous computer lab, we simulated the evolution of strings of symbols, and looked at the effect of using different fitness functions.
-Today we are going to do this again, but this time, we will keep track of ancestry during the simulation, so that we can reconstruct family trees of different individuals.
+Today we will repeat this simulation, but during the evolutionary process we will keep track of ancestry, so that we can reconstruct family trees of different individuals.

 \begin{itemize}
 \action Download the scripts for this week's lab and extract them all in the same folder.